-Habilitation or Habilitation Services means healthcare services that help you keep, learn, or improve skills and functioning for daily living.
-These services may include physical and occupational therapy, speechlanguage pathology, and other services for people with disabilities in a variety of Inpatient or outpatient settings.
+Habilitation or Habilitation Services means healthcare services for people with disabilities or developmental delays that help you keep, learn, or improve skills and functioning for daily living.
+These services may include physical and occupational therapy, speech-language pathology, and other services in a variety of Inpatient or outpatient settings.
 Please see the Covered Services section for more details.